Neuroscientist based in New York.

 About Me

 My neuroscience research interests are fueled by the same intrinsic qualities that drive so many of us to bird watching.
 I am in awe of how complex, heterogeneous, and diverse cells in the brain are, and am inspired by the challenge of understanding their unique roles.
-Diversity is absolutely critical to the resilience and adaptability of any ecosystem.
-I think of the brain as an ecosystem in this way, where its heterogeneous cellular make-up allows it to, under healthy conditions, change and adapt to meet the functional demands placed upon it.
-However, throughout the lifetime (and in many disease conditions) the cellular make-up of the brain is altered, resulting in diminished resilience and the development of maladaptive neural processes.
+This heterogeneity is absolutely critical to the resilience and adaptability of any ecosystem, including the brain.
+The diverse cells making up the brain allow it to, under healthy conditions, change and adapt to meet the functional demands placed upon it.
+However, throughout the lifetime (and in many disease conditions) the neuronal organization of the brain is altered, resulting in diminished resilience and the development of maladaptive neural processes.
 The research questions I am most drawn to are those that appreciate and leverage the subtle cellular and circuit-level changes that underly pathologies, in particular those that underly learning and memory deficits.
 I am committed to developing techniques and technology that will allow us to better understand the real-time consequences of these subtle changes in activity.

 Education